 Prof. Dr. Dominik Petko (University of Zurich, Switzerland)

 During three interactive poster sessions, participants have the opportunity to draw attention to (ongoing) projects, studies, research based trainings and specific instruments and tools to foster productive dialogues.

 We have received numerous submissions to our open call from researchers and research groups from Belgium, Cyprus, Germany, Israel, Switzerland, the United Kingdom and the United States and are pleased to be able to offer a varied, exciting program.
 More information on the different poster presentations will be announced with the full program.

 We hope that the pandemic situation in September 2022 will allow us an in-person event at Monte Verità.
 Nevertheless, we are currently discussing alternatives for a virtual participation for participants who can not join us in Switzerland.
 The virtual participation can only cover parts of the conference, but will definitely include the Online Event on Thursday Evening on "Digital Learning Discourse" and (possibly selected) streamed keynote sessions.
-We will inform about opportunities for virtual participation in due course.
+If you are interested to participate online, please contact us via mail.